 When Marty isn’t focused on technology and process, he continues to invest his time into people associated with The Muldoon Partners at John Carroll University.
 As Chair of the Steering Committee, Marty helps lead the Partners as they educate, connect and enrich entrepreneurs and students enrolled in the entrepreneurship program at JCU.
 As of September of 2014, U.S. News reported that John Carroll University is one of the top 25 undergraduate entrepreneurship programs in the United States.

-Alex has worked in politics, law, and government since he graduated from the University of Cincinnati in 2008, but he put up his first yard sign when he was 8.
-After college, he joined the George W. Bush White House as a Presidential Writer, where he thanked departing ambassadors for their service, drafted proclamations, and coordinated and streamlined the photo-letter process in the West Wing.
+Alex is the head of Ring’s digital product line, and has worked in politics, law, and government since he graduated from the University of Cincinnati (although, he put up his first yard sign when he was 8).
+After his Bearcat days as a member of UC’s Men’s Golf Team, he joined the George W. Bush White House as a Presidential Writer, where he thanked departing ambassadors, appointees, and other staff for their service, drafted proclamations (Flag Day 2008 is his pride and joy), and designed, coordinated, and streamlined the photo-letter process in the West Wing.

-After departing the White House, he earned his juris doctorate at the University of Denver, where he led several student organizations including the Federalist Society and the Transportation Law Journal, of which he was the Editor-in-Chief.
-Alex practiced corporate, securities, real estate, and oil & gas law for four years in Denver, where he provided political insight to clients relating to the Colorado initiative process.
+Alex earned his juris doctorate at the University of Denver, where he led several student organizations including the Federalist Society and the Transportation Law Journal, of which he was the Editor-in-Chief.
+He joined Ring after a number of successful years at a law firm in the Denver Tech Center, practicing corporate, securities, real estate, and oil & gas law.
+While at his law firm, he provided political and strategic insight to clients supporting or opposing statewide ballot initiatives in Colorado.